-Baohua Gu is a Corporate Fellow and Team Leader in the Environmental Sciences Division at Oak Ridge National Laboratory.
-He holds a joint appointment as Professor at the University of Tennessee, Knoxville (https://ag.tennessee.edu/BESS/Pages/personnel.aspx).
-He received his Ph.D. from the University of California, Berkeley in 1991, and is an author of more than 250 journal publications, books or book chapters, with an H-Index of 53 (by Web of Science).
-His major research areas include biogeochemical transformation and transport of environmental pollutants (e.g., mercury, uranium, and emerging contaminants), soil carbon–mineral interfacial interactions and spectroscopic studies, surface enhanced Raman and nanomaterials for energy and environmental applications.
+Baohua Gu is a Corporate Fellow in Environmental Sciences Division at Oak Ridge National Laboratory, with a joint appointment as a Professor at the University of Tennessee, Knoxville.
+He is also a Fellow of the Geochemical Society and the European Association of Geochemistry, American Association for the Advancement of Science (AAAS), and Geological Society of America (GSA).
+He received his Ph.D. from the University of California, Berkeley in 1991, and is an author of more than 300 journal publications, books or book chapters, with an H-Index of 77 (https://scholar.google.com/citations?hl=en&user=wJ6pezEAAAAJ).
+His major research areas include biogeochemical transformation and transport of environmental pollutants (e.g., mercury, uranium, and emerging contaminants), soil organic carbon transformation and mineral interactions, surface enhanced Raman spectroscopy and nanomaterials in environmental applications.

 Gu, B., Y. Bian, C. L. Miller, W. Dong, X. Jiang, and L. Liang.
 Mercury reduction and complexation by natural organic matter in anoxic environments.
 Proc.
 Natl.
 Acad.
 Sci.
 USA, 2011.
 108:1479-1483.